TangentialDevelopment/TangentialPortfolio/README.txt

-portfolio site
+portfolio site 1.0

-Project suspended to learn more javascript and update it to bootstrap
+tools: Sass

+Project suspended in favor of 2.0 release and security reasons